sensei-hacker/inavwiki/iNavFlight-Missions.md

 [MAVLink](http://qgroundcontrol.org/mavlink/start) is a full-feature, highly capable protocol used by PX4, PIXHAWK, APM and Parrot AR.Drone platforms (inter alia).
 The implementation for iNav is 'push telemetry' only, so it can only be used for flight monitoring, not mission planning.

 The initial implementation in iNav is supported by ezgui, Droid Planner 2, [mwp](https://github.com/stronnag/mwptools) and QGroundControl.
-Probably some of the Android apks for Mavlink will work with this telemetry protocol.
-Tower (Droid Planner 3) currently doesn't work (is this still true?)
+Probably some of the Android .apks for Mavlink will work with this telemetry protocol.
+Tower (Droid Planner 3) currently doesn't work (is this still true?).

 # Configuring the Flight Controller
 ## Ports & port sharing